 5. Select the option Search for Driver Automatically.

-Make sure that at this point, your PC is connected to the internet.
+Make sure that your PC is connected to the internet at this point.
 Windows will search for the latest drivers available for the concerned device driver and install them.
 Follow the necessary instructions you will see on the screen.

 3. Repair the I/O Device in the Command Prompt

-Use the steps below to access Command Prompt and repair the erroneous external device throwing the I/O device error.
+Use the steps below to access Command Prompt and repair the erroneous external device that is throwing the I/O device error.

 1. Press the Windows key.